 UK inheritance tax

 Tax planning and pension planning go hand in hand.
 Assets held in a Qualifying Recognised Overseas Pension Scheme fall outside of your estate for UK Inheritance Tax purposes if you die while living overseas.
 Unlike a UK annuity, the full value of your pension fund passes to loved ones upon death.
 This means your wealth is protected for future generations.

 It should be noted however that although QROPS are not subject to UK Inheritance Tax upon the demise of the member, other jurisdictions may apply some form of domestic taxation.
 Expatriates who are in possession of a QROPS in Spain, need to be aware that there are succession taxes levied upon death for Spanish residents.
 It is important to take professional advice in order to address this issue.

-No lifetime allowance pension cap
+The lifetime allowance pension cap